Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

 Step 3: Determine placement for math, English and world language courses, as well as other programs and classes

-- Students who submit acceptable ACT scores may waive the ACT COMPASS Placement Test.
+- Students who submit acceptable ACT or PARCC scores may waive the Placement Test.
 Please call (815) 280-2261 to learn more.

 - If a student has a documented disability that requires special testing accommodations, they should contact the Student Accommodations and Resources (StAR) office at (815) 280-2230 (see Disability Services/Student Accommodations and Resources (StAR) for more information).